-An anoscopy is a procedure that can help a physician identify an abnormality in your gastrointestinal tract, in particular your anus and rectum.
+An anoscopy is a simple medical procedure that can help your doctor identify an abnormality in your gastrointestinal tract, notably in your anus and rectum.

-To perform an anoscopy, the doctor will insert a device called an anoscope into your anus.
-Using an anoscope, the doctor can get a detailed look at the tissue inside.
+To perform an anoscopy, your doctor will insert a device called an anoscope into your anus.

-An anoscopy can help identify several conditions and diseases that can affect the lower part of the intestines.
-These include cancer, tears in the tissue called anal fissures, and hemorrhoids (swollen veins around the anus and/or rectum).
+An anoscopy can identify several conditions and diseases that can affect the lower part of your intestines.
+These include:

-If you are going to have an anoscopy, you’ll need to empty your bladder and bowels before the procedure.
-Doing so will make you more comfortable during the procedure.
+If you’re going to have an anoscopy, you’ll need to empty your bladder and bowels before the procedure.
+Emptying your bladder and bowels will make you more comfortable during the procedure.

-The anoscope is a rigid hollow tube that is 3 to 4 inches long and about 2 to 3 inches wide.
+The anoscope is a rigid hollow tube.
+It’s between 3 and 5 inches long, and it’s about 2 inches wide.
 The anoscope is equipped with a light and allows the doctor to examine the anus and rectum in detail.